ryansobol/eslint-config-ryansobol/README.md

 }
 ```

-And run the script locally returning a non-zero status code with it fails.
+Then run the `npm` script locally and fix any linting errors.

 ```shell
 npm run lint